MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 In case you want to apply different watermarks to different sections, this work-around might work:

 1. On the **Home** tab, click **Select** > **Selection Pane**.
 The Selection pane is used to manage objects in your document: reorder them, show or hide them, and group or ungroup them.
 2. Within the first section, open the header or footer and insert the watermark you want to use.
 Just use the normal approach.
 In the Selection pane, the watermark now shows as "PowerPlusWaterMarkObject" for a text object or "WordPictureWaterMark" for a picture object (each name followed by an identifier).
-Double-click on the name to make it editable, and change it to something else (maybe to the watermark text, such as 'Customer copy' or 'Original').
+Double-click on the name to make it editable and change it to something else (maybe to the watermark text, such as 'Customer copy' or 'Original').
 Now Word won't treat the object as a (global) watermark.
 3. Within each subsequent section, repeat step number 2.
 4. On the **Home** tab, choose **Select** > **Selection Pane** to turn off the Selection pane again.